mishtynegi/Interactive-tool-for-GAN-Inpainting/README.md

 │	│   └── <static input data>
 ```

-To run the server, run the following commands in the *GeneratingInpainting* directory:
+To run the server, run the following commands in the *root* directory:

 ```
 python server.py